2021-22 game bird hunting forecast

 Crook and Jefferson counties

 Upland game bird species are limited by the climate and available habitat in this district.
 Biologists believe most upland species nested successfully this year.
-Last winter‘s milder conditions and favorable spring conditions contributed to a slight increase in upland bird populations.
+Last winter‘s relatively mild conditions and favorable spring conditions contributed to a slight increase in upland bird populations.

-- Good forest grouse habitat is limited in the district but populations are stable, albeit at low numbers in the Cascade portion of the District.
+Good forest grouse habitat is limited in the district but populations are stable, albeit at low numbers in the Cascade portion of the District.
 Drier than normal conditions may have changed distribution of grouse across the landscape.

-- Mountain quail are slowly increasing and are now legal to harvest.
-The bag limit for mountain quail in Eastern Oregon is limited to two birds.
+Mountain quail are slowly increasing and are now legal to harvest.
+The daily bag limit for mountain quail in eastern Oregon is limited to two birds.

-Trend counts for quail, turkey and chukar are all up for the 2020 season while forest grouse were difficult to find in surveys.
-However, they tend to follow the same patter as other birds and are likely up as well.
-It was a mild winter followed by a wet spring which led to better production but we observed a large proportion of smaller birds, indicating a later hatch.
+Trend counts for quail, turkey and chukar are all stable for the 2021 season while forest grouse were difficult to find in surveys.
+However, they tend to follow the same patter as other birds and are likely stable as well.
+While the area did experience a drought this year, it appears not to have affected gamebird production.

 The Philip W. Schneider Wildlife Area is open to the public and offers good bird hunting.
 Quail, both California and mountain, can be found in brushy and riparian areas throughout the county but hunters will have to work to flush them out of cover.
 Hunters will find grouse throughout the national forest with blue grouse on ridge tops, like Strawberry Mountain or Vinegar Hill, and ruff along brushy creek bottoms, like Murderers Creek or Camp Creek.

 Upland bird game bird hunting in Harney County is expected to be average, but better than the past few seasons.
 Last winter was extremely mild and should not have impacted upland bird populations.
 This spring and summer have been exceptionally dry, however upland game bird populations appear to have been able to cope with the drought this year, apparently due to large hatches of grasshoppers throughout the summer.
-This appears to have resulted in good production for most upland birds.
+This appears to have resulted in fair production for most upland birds.

-Chukar –Trend surveys found 76.8 birds/10 miles which is a 110 percent increase compared to last year and a 30 percent increase from the 10-year average.
-Production was only fair with 1.6 chicks/adult which is about 30 percent above the long term average.
-Surveys in the northern end of the county than in the northern, potentially due to differences in insect populations, however the majority of chukars counted were in the northern part of the county.
+Chukar –Trend surveys found 114.7 birds/10 miles which is a 30 percent increase compared to last year and a 64 percent increase from the 10-year average.
+Production was only fair with 1.6 chicks/adult which is about 30 percent below the long-term average.
+Production appeared to be better in the southern part of the county than in the northern, potentially due to differences in insect populations, however the majority of chukars counted were in the northern part of the county.

-California quail – Trend surveys found 31.9 birds/10 miles which represents a 50 percent decline from last year, but is only about 5 percent below the 10-year average.
-Production was fair with 3.0 chicks/adult which is similar to the 10-year average of 3.0 chicks/adult.
+California quail – Trend surveys found 28.9 birds/10 miles which represents a 10 percent decline from last year and is 10 percent below the 10-year average.
+Production was fair with 3.0 chicks/adult which is similar to the 10-year average.
 Quail populations appear to have increased on public lands in comparison to last year while declining in agricultural areas.

 Pheasants -- Most pheasant hunting opportunity is found on the Malheur National Wildlife Refuge.
 No formal surveys are conducted, but observations suggest that while some pheasant production occurred on the refuge, habitat conditions are extremely poor due to drought.

 Klamath and Lake counties

-The best areas for forest grouse are in the Cascades on Fremont-Winema National Forest or private timberland that’s open to public access.
+The best areas for forest grouse are on the Fremont-Winema National Forest or private timberland that’s open to public access.
 Look for blue grouse along ridge tops in more open forest habitats in both Klamath and Lake counties, and ruffed grouse along riparian areas in the Cascade Mountains.
 There are very few ruffed grouse in Lake County.

 California quail production was fair on Summer Lake Wildlife Area and should provide good hunting opportunities.
 The northern portions of the wildlife area along Thousand Springs Lane (Lake Co.
-Road 4-17) up towards Lake View Lane (Lake Co.
-Road 4-18) and homestead sites such as the Turner Place are the best places to find quail.
+Rd.
+4-17) up towards Lake View Lane (Lake Co.
+Rd.
+4-18) and homestead sites such as the Turner Place are the best places to find quail.

-Wild turkey are distributed throughout the southern portion of the Keno Unit.
+Wild turkey are distributed throughout the southern portion of the Keno Unit in Klamath County.
 Several transplants and natural production have resulted in a slight increase of birds on the landscape available for the spring turkey season.
 There is no fall turkey season in Klamath or Lake county.
 In Lake County, turkey numbers are very low and many of the birds are located on private lands

 Wild pheasant numbers remain at extremely low levels.
 Unlimited Pheasants will be releasing pheasants at Klamath Wildlife Area and selected private lands open to the public.
 The Summer Lake Wildlife Area doesn’t release pheasants, and wild pheasant populations on the wildlife area, already very low, appear to be down this year with very few broods having been observed.

 Last winter was very mild and dry.
-This was good for over winter survival for upland bird but lack of late winter/early spring moisture was not good for providing good quality forage for pre-nesting hen.
-We did receive 2 to 3 inches of precipitation in late May and June.
-These rain events had mixed results, the much needed moisture helped improve range conditions but the timing had a negative effect on early chick survival.
+This was good for over winter survival for upland bird, but lack of late winter/early spring moisture was not good for providing good quality forage for pre-nesting hens.

-Chukar - Surveys on established routes yielded 29 birds per 10 miles, this is a 46 percent decrease from last year and 37 percent below the 10-year average of 46 birds per 10 miles.
-Brood production was average at 10.3 chicks per brood but total number of brood classified was significantly lower than previous years.
-The most productive routes were along the Owyhee Reservoir and Cottonwood Canyon southwest of Harper.
+Chukar - Surveys on established routes yielded 25 birds per 10 miles, this is a 14 percent decrease from last year and 47 percent below the 10-year average of 46 birds per 10 miles.
+Brood production was good at 11.1 chicks per brood but total number of brood classified was significantly lower than previous years.

-Pheasant - Surveys along established routes yielded 4.3 birds per 10 miles, a 26 percent increase in number of birds observed from last year’s survey and 35 percent below the 10-year average.
-Chick production was great at 5 chicks per brood.
+Pheasant - Surveys along established routes yielded 3.9 birds per 10 miles, a 9 percent decrease in number of birds observed from last year’s survey and 39 percent below the 10-year average.
+Chick production was great at 4.8 chicks per brood.
 Hunting prospects will vary depending on the farming practices in the area where you have permission to hunt.
 The outlying areas around Willow Creek and Vale have higher bird numbers than areas closer to Ontario and Nyssa.

 There are very few public lands in the area available to pheasant hunters and the few parcels that are available tend to get hunted daily.
 One option for private lands access is the Cow Hollow fundraiser to benefit the Cow Hollow Park.

-California quail - Surveys on established routes yielded 32 quail per 10 miles, a 24 percent decline from last year and 23 percent below the 10-year average.
-Production was good at 9.8 chicks per brood with similar production observed in both agricultural and range lands.
+California quail - Surveys on established routes yielded 39 quail per 10 miles, a 24 percent increase from last year and 4 percent below the 10-year average.
+Production was good at 9.8 chicks per brood with most of the production observed in agricultural lands.

 Mid-Columbia counties (Hood, Wasco, Sherman)

-Pheasants are not normally counted in large numbers throughout these counties.
+Pheasants are not normally counted in large numbers in these counties.
 This year, there was a 10 percent increase in the number of pheasants counted compared to the 10-year average.
-Most pheasants observed on surveys this summer were in Sherman County, which is the norm for Mid-Columbia district.
+Most pheasants observed on surveys this summer were in Sherman County, which is typical for the Mid-Columbia district.

 Chukar hunting is the premier upland hunting opportunity in the Mid-Columbia district.
-Chukars had a brood production year well above the 10-year average.
-Summer surveys indicate they are at 196 percent of their 10-year average.
-Hunters can find Chukar throughout The John Day and Deschutes River Canyons and they can be hunted on public lands within the river canyons.
-Popular access points include the Macks Canyon access road in the Deschutes, Lower Deschutes Wildlife Area, and Cottonwood Canyon State Park in The John Day.
+Summer surveys indicated that the population is 69 percent higher than the 10-year average.
+Hunters can find chukar throughout The John Day and Deschutes River Canyons and they can be hunted on public lands within the river canyons.
+Popular access points include the Macks Canyon access road in the Deschutes, Lower Deschutes Wildlife Area and Cottonwood Canyon State Park in The John Day.

-Gray partridge (Huns) were at 53 percent of their 10-year average.
+Hungarian partridge (Huns) have decreased 53 percent compared to the 10-year average.
 They are almost exclusively a private land hunting opportunity.
 Common habitat for Huns includes grasslands and heavy cover adjacent to farmlands.
 Hunters can also try hunting our UCAP properties for Huns.

 Sooty and ruffed grouse can be found in forested portions of Hood River and Wasco County.
-There are relatively few grouse of either species throughout the Mid- Columbia, but they seem to be more concentrated in the Hood unit and the western part of the White River unit.
-Both species are counted in very low numbers during surveys in the Mid-Columbia.
+There are relatively few grouse of either species throughout the Mid-Columbia district and are mainly concentrated in the Hood unit and the western part of the White River unit.
+Both species are counted in very low numbers during surveys in the Mid-Columbia district.

 Hunters can find mountain quail in forested portions of the district.
-They are rarely counted on surveys so it is difficult to comment on trends over time.
+They are rarely counted on surveys, therefore it is difficult to report trends over time.
 Look for brushy areas that are two to 10 years post burn or timber harvest.

-There are turkeys throughout all three counties in the Mid-Columbia district.
+Turkey numbers are increasing throughout all three counties in the Mid-Columbia district.
 Turkey count data indicated an increase of 55 percent when compared to the 10-year average.
 The Maupin and Biggs units are included in the general Eastern Oregon season.
 Try hunting near canyon bottoms with good roosting trees.
 There is no longer a controlled fall turkey hunt in the White River unit.
-Turkeys had a slightly above average year with summer surveys indicating they were at 113 percent of their 10-year average.

 Morrow, Gilliam and Wheeler counties

 Most upland bird species counts were up from last year with pheasants and quail showing the largest increases.
 Chukar numbers are down, and hunters will find it a little harder to find chukars this year.
 Overall brood sizes were about average across all species.
-Hunters can access lands in the , the Heppner Regulated Hunt Area in this district for upland bird hunting.
+Hunters can access lands in the Upland Cooperative Access Program, the Heppner Regulated Hunt Area in this district for upland bird hunting.
 Also, see ODFW’s Columbia Basin Bird Hunting Guide for maps and other good information on the 250K acres open to public hunting.